nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### <a name="test"></a>3.2.
 Quiz Yourself
 #### <a name="quiz"></a>3.2.1.
 Normal Quiz : `quiz` (Zhizhi)

 Starts a round of vocabulary testing with all the flashcards that are currently in the glossary.
 The English translations for every flashcard will be hidden.
-You can use this command to test if you remember the definition corresponding to the German phrase on the flashcards.
+You can use this command to test if you remember the English translation corresponding to the German phrase on the flashcards.
 You can start a quiz on any list that is displayed in the app i.e. lists that are the results of `find` or `sort` commands.

 Format: `quiz`